UK-Export-Finance/dtfs2/portal-api/README.md

 - Be consistent
 - Reduce data mapping needs in other systems

 This has not been thought about as a team.
 Maybe BSS and GEF could use exactly the same endpoints, but have some flags for any product differences?
-Maybe they should be seperated?
+Maybe they should be separated?
 What's the best, most scalable approach?

 Over time the differences between this and central API have become murkier.
 It is worth considering